wocevv/Documentation/CodeDocument.md

 # Code Explanation
 In this document i will describe the highlights of our code and try to make clear what they do.
 We have two parts to the project.
 A front-end and a back-end.
-They will be seperated at first but further down in the document I will describe how they work together.
+They will be separated at first but further down in the document I will describe how they work together.

 ## Front-End
 In our front-end we use Vue.js and mostly use it to create graphs and communicate to the back-end.